 PASS IT ON!

 One of the most beautiful things about a book is its ability to go on a journey!
-From the moment it is bought and read, enjoyed, reflected on, to the moment the pages finally turn to dust, it will have passed from hand to hand, reader to reader – it is one product that was destined to be recycled over and over again!
-So if you have a book that you have loved, pass it on..to friends, family, on social media, wherever!
+From the moment it is bought and read, enjoyed, reflected on, to the moment the pages finally turn to dust, it will have passed from hand to hand, reader to reader – it is one product that was probably unintentionally destined to be recycled over and over again!
+So if you have a book that you have loved, pass it on..to friends, family, on social media, wherever.
 Talk about it, engage people in the pleasure that you have experienced and pass it on!
 That said, when I have read a book I REALLY love, I have to hide it in the depths of my bookshelf, and jealously keep it!
-I did that yesterday with The Miniaturist!
+I did that recently with The Miniaturist.
 But for the most part, I pass my books on.
 I particularly love it when I find a book that people have written in saying who they are and when and where they read it!
 Some of those journeys can be quite remarkable!

 There are several sites online where you can simply exchange your books!
 Great idea!
 A win/win for everybody!
-Check out Book Crossing which is lovely as it also enables you to track your book’s journey, or Book Mooch.
+Check out Book Crossing which is lovely as it also enables you to track your book’s journey or Book Mooch.